GSTR – 9

 - We help growing business

-GSTR-9 is a annual return form needs to be filed once in a year by all the registered taxpayers under GST including those registered under composition levy scheme.
+GSTR-9 is an annual return form needs to be filed once in a year by all the registered taxpayers under GST including those registered under composition levy scheme.
 The only category of GST registered entities not required to file GSTR-9 filing are Input service distributors, Causal taxable person, TDS/TCS taxpayer and non –resident taxable persons.
-This document will contains the details of all supplies made and received under various tax heads (CGST, SGST and IGST) during the entire year along with turnover , audit and auditor details, details of taxes paid along with interest and penalty etc.
+This document will contain the details of all supplies made and received under various tax heads (CGST, SGST, and IGST) during the entire year along with turnover, audit and auditor details, details of taxes paid along with interest and penalty etc.

 All the registered taxable persons under GST is required to file the GSTR -9.
-However the following persons is not required to file GSTR – 9
+However, the following persons are not required to file GSTR – 9

 - Input service distributors (ISD)